hideyukiinada/examples/tensorflow/control_dependencies.md

 Have you seen tf.control_dependencies used in code written with TensorFlow?
-It has a fancy name, so it may not be clear what it does but it's actually very straightforward, so I'd write some example code to demo.
+It has a fancy name, so it may not be clear what it does but it's actually very straightforward, so I decided to write some example code to demo.

 In case you are interested, here is [the API reference](https://www.tensorflow.org/api_docs/python/tf/control_dependencies)